-In a container of deodorant you will find aluminum compounds, parabens, steareths, triclosan, propylene glycol, trethanolamine (TEA), diethranolamine (DEA), fragrances, dye, and artificial colors.
+In a single container of antiperspirant deodorant, you may find aluminum compounds, parabens, stearates, triclosan, propylene glycol, triethanolamine (TEA), diethanolamine (DEA), fragrances, dye, and artificial colors.

-Aluminum actually clogs the pores and temporarily stops you from sweating…sounds good right?
+Aluminum actually clogs the pores and temporarily stops you from sweating, which sounds good, right?
 Isn’t that what we want?

-Parabans are a group of compounds used as a preservative in most cosmetic and personal products.
-They too mimic estrogen and cause hormone imbalances.
-Parabans are found in 99% of breast cancer tumors!
+Parabens are a group of compounds used as a preservative in most cosmetic and personal products.
+But unfortunately, they too, mimic estrogen and cause hormone imbalances.

 Triclosan is an antibacterial agent and preservative in personal care and home-cleaning products.
 It is a hormone disruptor; and can irritate the skin, lungs, and eyes.